ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/GENERATED_SITE_DATA_REVIEW.md

 After merges settle, the owner starts a fresh `workflow_dispatch` on `main`;
 rerunning the old Actions run retains the old SHA.
 There is no automatic replacement run.
 These checks do not change production behavior or any human review, approval, merge, or deployment gate.
-No approved AI backend or code bot is configured, the AI repair-PR follow-up is still not done, and no full live-fleet validation is claimed.
+Repair remains disabled unless `SMOKE_REPAIR_ENABLED` is exactly `true`.
+Its model/App/environment configuration and live integration have not been performed or verified in this change, and no full live-fleet validation is claimed.
+The user tests first, Chris reviews next, and a human merges only after required checks and approvals.
+The repair path uses a dedicated App, separate from Dashboard Delivery, and never automatically approves, merges, or deploys.
+See the [repair configuration and credential boundaries](SMOKE_REPAIR.md#configuration-and-credentials).

 On `main` pushes, `main.yml` validates the authenticated before/after commit SHAs using complete Git history.
 For dashboard routing it additionally invokes